particle-iot/docs/src/content/guide/how-to-build-a-product/security.md

 given device does not match the self-identified Product ID reported by the device in firmware.

 These mismatches can occur from a multitude of reasons, including:
 - Your team forgot to add the device to the product before directly flashing it with product firmware either during development or during manufacturing
-- Someone mistakenly flashed their device with firmware containing your Product ID
+- Someone outside your team mistakenly flashed their device with firmware containing your Product ID
-- Someone is attempting to "spoof" your product by purposefully putting   your Product ID in their device's firmware
+- Someone outside your team is deliberately attempting to "spoof" your product by purposefully putting your Product ID in their device's firmware

-You as a product creator have the ability to choose how these devices should be handled in the case of mismatched product IDs.
+You as a product creator have the ability to choose how these devices should be handled in the case of mismatched Product IDs.
 There are two choices for handling these kinds of devices: *Quarantining*, or *Auto Approval*.

 Ideally mismatches in Product IDs never happen, because you or a member of your